PMCarranza/Word-Guess-Game/README.md

 Number of Guesses Remaining: (# of guesses remaining for the user).
 Letters Already Guessed: (Letters the user has guessed, displayed like a z r l).
 After the user wins/loses the game asks to "Press any key to get started!".

+### **Project Status**
+I have decided to not develop this app any further, I might considered changing the colors used but other than that I want this app to remain as is to be reminded of where my road in development started.

 Thanks for looking at my app.
 I hope you had a chance to play the game.